Snacks to Keep You Alert When Driving:

-Fatigue can set in when truck driving.
-Often times, what you eat contributes to your alertness on the road.
+Everybody knows to look out for fatigue on a long route in your diesel truck.
+Oftentimes, what you eat contributes to your alertness on the road.
 Some snack options might surprise you with their high drowsiness factor.
-High glycemic index foods are on this list.
+High Glycemic index foods are the main offenders on this list.

 GI Rating system: Low GI: 0-55, Medium GI: 56-69, High GI: 70 or greater.

-High glycemic index (GI) foods: Release sugar into the bloodstream quickly, causing a rapid rise in blood sugar.
+High Glycemic Index (GI) Foods: Releases sugar into the bloodstream quickly, causing a rapid rise in blood sugar.
 Think: Food coma, drowsiness, weight gain.
 These are low fiber foods.
 It's easy to overeat these types of foods because they leave you feeling hungry and tired.

-You might tend to think you’re making decent food choices when you eat foods such as graham crackers, pretzels, vanilla wafers, bagels, instant oatmeal, or rice cakes.
-Because let’s face it: we could do worse, right?
-But we could also do better.
+You might think you’re making decent food choices when you eat foods such as graham crackers, pretzels, vanilla wafers, bagels, instant oatmeal, or rice cakes.
+We could do worse, right?
+But let’s face it: we could also do better!

-Take a look and maybe you’ll find healthier snack options you can exchange that will help keep you alert while on the road.
+Take a look at the chart below to help you find healthier snack options that will help to keep you alert while on the road.

-View this information as a useful guide for measuring how quickly the food you eat will be turned into glucose versus promoting fad diets.
+View this information as a useful guide for measuring how quickly the food you eat will be turned into glucose instead of promoting fad diets.

 Originally Posted November 04, 2015; Edited February 14, 2020